vahtras/pd/README.md

 $ python setup.py build_ext --inplace
 ```

-This will leave a .so object file which can be imported, which is taken care of automatically.
+This will leave a .so object file which is imported under the hood.

 ### Running tests